veracity/veracity-documentation/sections/vap/reading-reports/bookmarks.md

 To go to a bookmarked page of the report:
 1. Open a report.
-2. In the right corner of the window, select the bookmark icon (the third one from the left, if made avaliable for the report).
+2. In the right corner of the window, select the bookmark icon (the third one from the left).
 A pop-up window will appear.
 3. In the pop-up window, select the name of the bookmark.
 After that, you will be taken to the bookmarked page of the report.

 ## To create a bookmark